-We set high quality and performance standards for all of our corporate brand products, whether we make them
+We set high quality and performance standards for all of Our Brands products, whether we make them

 ourselves or use a third-party supplier.
 We measure our performance in several ways, including comments we receive